HOBuKOB-MEX/multihypothesis/README.md

 * _lam_ matrix of Lagrange multipliers
 * _th_ vector of the hypothesized values of the parameter (success probability)
 * _gam_ the vector of weights  used to calculate the weighted expected sample size (ESS)
-* _thgam_ parameter values at which ESSs are calculated to  be calculated in the weighted ESS
+* _thgam_ parameter values at which ESSs are calculated to  used in the weighted ESS

 Returns:  the designed test which minimizes the weighted ESS